Javascript n'est pas activé !

 Revolution period gorgets.

 The one with "human rights" and on right motto: "Les hommes naissent et demeurent libres et égaux" is attributed to an officer of "Garde Nationale".
-We called it "men equality"

 We named the last one joined hands.